mik-spe/VideoGameProgramming_HW7/README.md

 # Video Game Programming: HW7 "More Camera Effects & Edges"
 # 2020-11-04
 # Description:
 # This game has a character, Mikan Tsumiki, who is exploring the map of Jabberwock Island.
+# Find the four other characters located throughout the map.

 # How to Use:
 # Move the character using the WASD keys: